-Allan’s responsibilities include executive oversight for Perioperative and Surgical Services, Pre-Admission Testing, the Froedtert Ambulatory Surgery Center, and Anesthesiology.
+Allan’s responsibilities include executive oversight for Perioperative and Surgical Services, the Preoperative Clinic, the Froedtert Ambulatory Surgery Center, and Anesthesiology.
 He will play an active role in the Surgical Services leadership team’s work on improving OR functions and will assist with the design of our new operative and interventional suites.

 Allan joined Froedtert Hospital on July 8.
 He holds a Master’s in Business Administration from Harvard Graduate School of Business Administration, a Ph.D. in English Literature from Northwestern University and a Bachelor of Arts in English from Wesleyan University.